Note: This page is major league pitcher Mickey Hughes. For a list of players with similar names click here.

 The book Baseball in 1889 states that Hughes never recovered from a sore arm he developed early in 1889.

-His brother Jay, seven years younger, came up in 1898 and also pitched for Brooklyn, in 1899 and 1901-02.
-Since both were stars on the same team (although not at the same time) and both had short major league careers, they remind one perhaps a bit of Dizzy Dean and Paul Dean.
+Pitcher Jay Hughes, seven years younger, who came up in 1898 and also pitched for Brooklyn in 1899 and 1901-1902.
+Since both were stars on the same team (although not at the same time) and both had short albeit excellent major league careers, it was often mentioned that they were brothers.
+However, census records disprove this.

 - 20 Wins Seasons: 1 (1888)